PhD by Research

 Studentships and External Funding

-The School offers a small number of studentships each year.
-You can submit an expression of interest to the School to be considered for a studentship as part of your PhD application.
+The School offers a small number of scholarships each year that cover EU Fees.
+You can submit an expression of interest to the School to be considered for a scholarship as part of your PhD application.

-This studentship is awarded for one year in the first instance, and may be renewed (on application) for a further two years.
+This studentship is awarded for one year in the first instance and may be renewed (on application) for a further three years.
 Renewal is based on a satisfactory annual review of progress, evidence of your scholarly contribution to your research area and submissions of funding applications.
-Also your work in the School, in terms of quality and reliability will be monitored; you will be expected to attend School seminars and where possible PSI conferences.
+You will also be expected to attend School seminars and where possible PSI conferences.
 It is mandatory for new PhD studentship holders to attend a one-day workshop at the start of the first term.
 You will also attend the Induction Sessions offered by the UCC Graduate Studies Office

 School of Applied Psychology